7 eBay Alternatives: Other Places to Flip Items

 And the best part?
 Instagram doesn’t take any of your profit.
 All of the money paid goes straight to you.
 Here’s how it works:

 Some people use their personal accounts, and others will make a separate page dedicated to the items they sell.
-From there, you’ll post as you usually do, but instead of what you had for lunch or a cute picture of your dog, it’ll all be of the items you sell.
+From there, you’ll post as usual, but instead of what you had for lunch or a cute picture of your dog, it’ll all be of the items you sell.

 Use bright, well-lit, and high-quality pictures.
-Remember, buyers like to see what they’re spending money on before they take the plunge.
-Use the carousel feature to post multiple images of the same item from every angle.
+Remember, buyers, like to see what they’re spending money on before they take the plunge.
+Use the carousel feature to post multiple images of the item from every angle.

-As you can see, there are lots of different eBay alternatives out there to choose from.
-Many are easier to use, less costly, and maybe more trustworthy than the resale giant.
+As you can see, there are many different eBay alternatives out there.
+Many are easier to use, less costly, and more trustworthy than the resale giant.

 Others, such as Poshmark and Mercari, are much simpler to navigate and cheaper to use.
 You’ll also be supporting a much smaller company than eBay.

-No matter where you decide to sell, remembering to use quality, well-lit pictures and an engaging and accurate description is critical.
+Remembering to use quality, well-lit pictures, and an engaging and accurate description is critical no matter where you decide to sell.

 We hope you found this quick guide to eBay alternatives helpful!
 Next time you’re getting ready to do a closet purge, remember that you have several platforms like eBay to choose from when you’re ready to list your stuff to sell.
 Get your products to sell and start making money asap!